gouniverse/hb/README.md

 - https://github.com/goradd/html5tag - option to have string or stream

 ## Changelog

+2023.04.25 - Added Placeholder, and conditionals for attributes

 2023.04.15 - Added AddStyle, Src, and conditionals for style